trent-gill/portfolio/README.md

 ![Clean Blog](images/cleanblogorig.png)

 #### Jekyll
 This template uses a CMS called Jekyll, which generates static HTML pages.
 This means that to blog we won't have to write actual HTML, instead we will write in a Github flavor of Markdown.
-If necessary, feel free to use this [Markdown Cheatset](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet).
+If necessary, feel free to use this [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet).

 #### Is this thing already live?!
 Yes!

-**Step 1:**To find your web address, click on Settings.
+**Step 1:** To find your web address, click on Settings.

 ![Settings](images/settings.png)